Tuesday, 7 November 2023

 All I want now is a husband.

-Like a lot of boys, I had heard of the school.
+Like many boys, I had heard of the School.

-Like a lot of boys, I did not believe everything I heard.
+Like many boys, I did not believe everything I heard.

-Options 2: six years at ST Mungo school for badly behaved boys.
+Option 2: six years at St.TMungo's School for badly behaved boys.

 Of course, my parents took option 2.